sa7mon/sa7mon.github.io/content/proxmox-migration/index.md

 {{< figure src="plinkusa.jpg" width="800px" caption="Yes, these are the best quality photos they have on the <a href='https://www.plinkusa.net/web2026s.htm'>product page</a>" alt="">}}

 As luck would have it, someone was selling the exact model I was looking for on Craigslist for $70 and it came with an Inland non-modular PSU.
-This was incredibly fortunate since it saved me the $55(!) in shipping a brand new unit would have cost.
+This was incredibly fortunate since it saved me the $55(!) shipping fee a brand new unit would have included.

 After getting the chassis home, I realized that whatever adapter thing this case normally comes with for full-height PCIe mounting, mine didn't come with it.
 I emailed the manufacturer asking how I could buy just this adapter for my specific chassis.
 It took a few days of back and forth, mostly just identifying which chassis I had - it seemed like this company has sold many iterations.
 Finally, I was quoted a price of $30 (including shipping) for a "3 slot riser card window with full set accessory box".